 - Gently lower yourself down and use some support under your right buttock if needed, to keep your hips level.

-- On an inhale lift your upper body, come on your fingertips, hands shoulder width apart, draw your navel in, tailbone down and open your chest.
+- Inhale and lift your upper body, coming onto your fingertips, hands shoulder width apart.
+Draw your navel in, tailbone down and lift your chest.

-- On an exhale walk your hands forward on the fingertips and lower your upper body to the floor.
+- As you exhale, walk your hands forward on the fingertips and lower your upper body towards the floor.
 You can rest your forearms and forehead on the mat.

-- Come out of the pose by pushing back through the hands and lifting the hips, move the leg back into all fours.
+- Come out of the pose by pushing back through the hands and lifting the hips, move the front leg back into an all fours position.

-- This can be a strong stretch on the outer hip.
-At first keep the right foot close to your left hip (top of the foot will be on the floor).
-If this feels ok you can bring the lower leg so that it is more parallel with the front of the mat.
-Be very mindful of your knees, you shouldn't feel any sensation in them.
+- This can be a strong stretch for the outer hip.
+At first, keep the right foot close to your left hip (the top of the foot will be on the floor).
+If this feels okay, you can bring the lower leg so that it is more parallel with the front of the mat.
+Be very mindful of your knees, you shouldn't feel any pain in them.

-- If your forehead doesn't reach the mat you can make fists with your hands and stack them on each other then rest your forehead on your hands.
+- If your forehead doesn't reach the mat you can make fists with your hands and stack them on top of each other, then rest your forehead on your hands.